First Time Competitors

 13. How do I qualify in the Interschool Eventing Team?

-ISV and the Eventing committee are trialling new section criteria for Australian Championships in 2020.
+ISV and the Eventing committee trialled a new section criterion for Australian Championships in 2020.

 EA events accept Interschool riders as part of their events, either concurrently with the regular classes or where there are sufficient entries, a separate Interschool class.